 There is a lot to consider when going through a divorce or a property settlement.
 If you have a mortgage, you will owe the mortgage company money on loan.
 If the property that you stand to receive includes a mortgage, the loan will need to be paid off, and the property will then belong to you.
 The debt is typically not transferred to you automatically.
 This is something that you will need to work out in negotiations with your spouse.
 If you cannot agree, it is something that the court will decide.

 Should you be in need of Louisville mortgage brokers, contact American Mortgage Solutions.
 We are a mortgage broker that has financed home buyers’ and homeowners’ dreams!
-We are proudly licensed in and serve Indiana, Colorado, Kentucky, Tennessee, Florida, Missouri, and Kansas.
+We are proudly licensed in and serve Indiana, Colorado, Kentucky, Tennessee and Florida.
 Call our Louisville, KY office now at (502) 327-9770.